 - nitrous oxide (N2O)

 These gas molecules, in particular, are all bound loosely enough to absorb heat.
 Once heat is absorbed, the molecule vibrates and heat is released and absorbed by another molecule.

 Do all greenhouse gases have the same effect?

 Each gas differs in its effectiveness at absorbing heat, the effect it has on other greenhouse gases, and the average time it stays in the atmosphere and consequently its potential for warming over time.

-Methane, for instance, is considered to be 23 times more effective at warming than carbon dioxide over 100 years!
-Although methane lasts about 12 years in the atmosphere, whereas carbon dioxide lasts for 50–200 years, methane indirectly affects ozone and water vapour, making it a more effective greenhouse gas.
+Methane, for instance, is considered to be 28 times more effective at warming than carbon dioxide over 100 years!
+Although methane lasts about 10-12 years in the atmosphere, whereas carbon dioxide lasts for 50–200 years, methane indirectly affects ozone and water vapour, making it a more effective greenhouse gas.
 Methane comes from many sources – in New Zealand, our many cows and sheep are responsible for high methane production.
-This is the reason why a “fart tax” was proposed.
-Interestingly, though, most of the methane actually comes from the animals burping, not farting.

 Table 1.
 Global warming potential (GWP) for greenhouse gases over 100 years